 Authorized instructors have access to a full Class Management System via the “My Classes” link in the top left menu section in RoboBlockly:

-The Class Management System includes course templates for Robotics 1A, Robotics 1B, Robotics 2, Coding 1, and Coding 2 that can readily be copied, customized, and used.
-The templates are available here, or via the “Shared Courses” link on the My Classes page.
-Classes may also be created from scratch.
+Instructors can create their own courses, selecting from among the built-in lessons and activities, or creating their own.
+The Class Management System also includes course templates that can readily be copied, customized, and used.
+The templates are available via the “Shared Courses” link on the My Classes page.

 Another nice feature of the Class Management System is that it gives instructors the capability to stop and/or mute all RoboBlockly activities that students in the class are running at that time.
 To do so, click the red "Stop All" or "Mute" buttons that are located at the middle of the row of menu tabs that run across the top of the RoboBlockly interface (the buttons will only appear if you are signed in with your teacher account):